 Why is this type of creativity needed right now, during this time of crisis?

 The crisis is not a leveling one.
 This whole idea of the crisis targets everyone the same, it really doesn’t.
 All our struggles are being exacerbated by the virus.
 Discourse emerges out of our ability to congregate, to protest, to come together.
 At a time where our ability to be in public is lessened, when the public space is being evaporated and displaced, it’s even more important that we’re able to have that space for debate.
 Yet we’re in a situation where we can’t be in that space.
-When one’s voice needs to be heard in public and public becomes a danger itself, it’s even more important that scrutiny and dissent is able to be articulated.
+When one’s voice needs to be heard in public and the public becomes a danger itself, it’s even more important that scrutiny and dissent are able to be articulated.
 Graffiti is a space where dissent can be articulated and discourse can be pronounced.
 And even though it’s in many ways more difficult to produce because you can’t be in the public space, the focus on it becomes ever sharper because everything else is so empty around it.